Ireland in April has, like most months, pros and cons, as I’ve learned over the last 33 years spent here.

-April is regarded as many as the best time to visit Ireland, but it can also be a gamble when it comes to weather, as you’ll discover in a moment.
+April is regarded by some as one of the best times to visit Ireland, but it can also be a gamble.

 Some quick need-to-knows before visiting Ireland in April

 Although a visiting Ireland in April is fairly straightforward, there are a few need-to-knows that’ll make your visit that bit more enjoyable.